uon-hci/tools/docs/docs/CEID-course.md

 ## Fitt's List

 The Fitt's List, also known as HABA-MABA (*Humans Are Better At*-*Machines Are Better At*), is a list of statements regarding the abilities of humans and machines, which is used to determine the allocation of task assignment.
 In others words, it used to determine if a person or a machine could better a function required by a task or a system, with the ultimate goal to increase efficiency, safety, quality and profit-margins.
+This list is also used to determine if a task should be automated or not.

 The first version of that list, from 1951, is the following table: